bomonike/bomonike.github.io/reasoning.md

 ## How?

-Amazon <strong>Bedrock Guardrails</strong> "evaluates prompts and model responses for Agents, Knowledge Bases, and FMs in Amazon Bedrock and self-managed or third-party FMs."
+Amazon <strong>Bedrock Guardrails</strong> "evaluates prompts and model responses for Agents, Knowledge Bases, and FMs in Amazon Bedrock and self-managed or third-party FMs (Foundation Models)."

+   * Configure thresholds to filter unde

 OBSERVE: The prompt to do this work (turn a pdf into Rules, Variables) AWS calls the "intent".